KvGeijer/Birdsong/README.md

 More information can be found in our report.

-This project was a collaboration between K?re von Geijer, Oskar ?str?m, Emil Sandelin, Maja Gajic.
+This project was a collaboration between Kåre von Geijer, Oskar Åström, Emil Sandelin, Maja Gajić.